gunnarvoet/ctdproc/README.rst

 Additional Information
 ----------------------
-Information on the Seabird hex data format saved by SBE 11 Deck Units can be found in the `manual <./misc/manual-11pV2_018.pdf>`_ on p.
+Information on the Seabird hex data format saved by SBE 11 Deck Units can be found in the `SBE manual <./misc/manual-11pV2_018.pdf>`_ on p.
 65ff.

 Credits